armanfm/Terra-Dourada-Fractal-GPT/README.md

 ## License

-Copyright © 2026 Armando Freire
+Copyright (c) 2025 Armando Freire (Terra Dourada)

 All rights reserved.

-This repository is public for evaluation, demonstration, and discussion purposes.
+This software and documentation are proprietary.
-Any commercial use, redistribution, or modification requires explicit authorization.
+No permission is granted to use, copy, modify, distribute, or sell this material without explicit written consent.